Hodobox/autodragonsweeper/docs/README.md

   </tr>
 </table>

-This never happens.
+This basically never happens.
 In the couple thousand games I've tested, this rule was not triggered even once.
 I can force it if I purposefuly try to set it up though!

 What does happen is a fun corollary - a chest without any minotaur around it is definitely a mimic.